laserpants/groundfork-js/README.md

 ##### Storage

-The device cache.
-The included, default backend uses the browser's local storage object.
+A device cache.
+The default backend uses the browser's local storage object.

 ##### Endpoint